ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management-config.md

     `mbed import mbed-bootloader-extended`.

 1. In the imported bootloader application, edit the configuration, for example `mbed-bootloader-extended/mbed_app.json`.
-Add a new target entry and specify:
+Add a new target entry, and specify:

    - **Flash** - Define the basics for the microcontroller flash (the same as in `mbed_app.json`).
 For example: